 Big Brothers Big Sisters is a charity organization that strives to change the lives of young people facing adversity to the better.
 The organization matches each enrolled child with a volunteer mentor who’s well suited to their needs.

 To find the nearest office to donate toys to, search through Big Brothers Big Sisters page.
-Some locations do offer free pickup, which you will need to double check.
+Some locations do offer free pickup.

 8) The Arc

 This is a nonprofit organization that promotes and protects the human rights of people with intellectual and developmental disabilities including children.
 They help disabled individuals through various initiatives such as future planning, autism travel awareness, fitness classes, special school education, criminal justice assistance and employment services.

 You can find their local chapter for the toy donation on The Arc website.
 They may also agree to pick up the items for free.

 Ronald McDonald House is a charity whose mission is to create and support programs that directly improves the well-being of children and their families.
 The organization helps alleviate some financial burdens for families with sick kids who are away from home by offering free lodging and meals.
 Since they typically house the entire family, toys are always needed to entertain the little ones.